-If you can peel yourself away from the Blood Mary’s, it’s only a quick walk up to Belgrave Music Hall where there are three floors of fun to make the most of on Sunday afternoons.
-Downstairs there’s an incredibly well stocked bar of ales, craft beers and spirits, which is sandwiched between Dough Boys and Patty Smith’s if the Sunday lunch has worn off.
-They sometimes couple that with film screenings on the first floor, while the roof terrace is worth visiting if the temperatures are up.
+If you can peel yourself away from the Bloody Marys, it’s only a quick walk up to Belgrave Music Hall where there are three floors of fun to make the most of on Sunday afternoons.
+Downstairs there’s an incredibly well-stocked bar of ales, craft beers and spirits, which is sandwiched between Dough Boys and Patty Smith’s if the Sunday lunch has worn off.
+They sometimes couple that with film screenings or special themed quizzes on the first floor, while the roof terrace is worth visiting if the temperatures are up.

 Belgrave Music Hall, 1-1a Cross Belgrave Street, Leeds, West Yorkshire, LS2 8JP.